-Built about 1784, this log house is said to have been the first house built on Hard Scrabble Hill, the area of East Washington Street where horses and livestock had difficulty climbing the hill.
+Built about 1784, this log house is said to have been the first house built on "Hard Scrabble Hill," the area of East Washington Street where horses and livestock had difficulty climbing the hill.
 The building has been used as a drover's office with counting gate, a schoolhouse, and a commissary during the Civil War.
-J. W. Benjamin, local historian, reported the house served as headquarters for the staff of The Yankee, a newspaper published twice by Union soldiers from Ohio.
+J. W. Benjamin, local historian, reported the house served as headquarters for the staff of "The Yankee," a newspaper published twice by Union soldiers from Ohio.
 Patrick McCleary, a tin and coppersmith, added a unique pattern of weatherboards to the building when he owned it.

 Backstory and Context

 One of the many owners of the house, was Patrick McCleary (1837-1881) and Mary ("May") Lewis (Donnally) McCleary (1835-1902).
 Patrick was an expert tinner and coppersmith, who made kettles, pans and coffee pots.
 When Mary died, the Greenbrier Independent described her as, "No lady was better known to our people than Mrs. McCleary, for in her active life she was a prime mover in all benevolent enterprises..."